 Moving a student to school – 5 bathroom organizing tips

 Make everything as portable as possible.
-It may have been a while since your child had to share a bathroom and/or not had a bathroom attached to their bedroom.
+It may have been a while since your child had to share a bathroom and/or not have a bathroom attached to their bedroom.
 Here are some tips.

 1. Have a basket for transporting all shower items from their room to the bathroom.
-The basket should have ventilation so it will dry out and not get moldy.
+The basket should have ventilation so it will dry out and not get mouldy.

 Make it portable